This moment of global pandemic is a tricky time to explore career options and apply for opportunities. But you can do it, and we are here to help.

 Take advantage of the plethora of incredible digital resources you can use to master new skills and build expertise.

 - Online trainings through government agencies: For example, the Federal Emergency Management Agency offers online trainings for free.
-This is great if you’re interested in disaster relief or international development, for example.
+This is great if you’re interested in disaster relief or international development, for instance.

-- Learn a Language: There are excellent options to do this.
+- Language Courses: There are excellent options to learn a new language.
 Some are free, some are free through your local public library, and others are for pay.

 - Massive Open Online Courses (MOOCs): These free online courses are available for anyone to enroll.
 MOOCs, like those through EdX and Coursera, provide an affordable and flexible way to learn new skills, advance your career and get quality educational experiences at scale.